DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-revenue-by-company.md

 * _Inspection Fees_ This category includes fees for annual inspections performed by the Bureau of Safety and Environmental Enforcement (BSEE) on each offshore permanent structure and drilling rig that conducts drilling, completion, or workover operations.
 ONRR collects these fees on behalf of BSEE.
 * _Civil Penalties_ Civil penalties are assessed for violations of laws applicable to extractive activities.
 These penalties are issued by ONRR, BOEM, or BSEE, and are collected by ONRR.
 There are two lines for this data.
 "Civil penalties" are penalties collected by ONRR, and "Civil penalties including late charges" are penalties collected by BLM.
 * _Permit Fees_ Include mining claim fees  paid when mining hardrock minerals, applicants pay a set fee to stake a claim rather than bid on a lease.
 Also included in this category are Applications to Drill.
-* _Abandoned Mine Lands (AML) fees_ A fee paid by coal companies, $0.28 per ton of surface coal produced, and $0.12 per ton of subsurface coal produced.
+* _Abandoned Mine Lands (AML) Fees_ A fee paid by coal companies, $0.28 per ton of surface coal produced, and $0.12 per ton of subsurface coal produced.
 These fees are placed in the AML fund to address reclamation of abandoned mines from operations prior to 1977.

 _Commodity Type_ The DOI collects revenues on over 60 different products.
 The majority of revenues come from Oil, Gas, Coal, and Renewables (Geothermal and Wind), but you will find many other product categories in these datasets.